haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <hr>
 ## Modelling the antibody-antigen complex with AlphaFold2 - does it work?

-With the advent of Artificial Intelligence (AI) and AlphaFold you could also try to predict with AlphaFold this antibody-antigen complex.
+With the advent of Artificial Intelligence (AI) and AlphaFold we can also try to predict with AlphaFold this antibody-antigen complex.
 For a short introduction to AI and AlphaFold refer to this other tutorial [introduction](/education/molmod_online/alphafold/#introduction){:target="_blank"}.

-To predict our complex, we are going to use the _AlphaFold2_mmseq2_ Jupyter notebook which can be found with other interesting notebooks in Sergey Ovchinnikov's [ColabFold GitHub repository](https://github.com/sokrypton/ColabFold){:target="_blank"} and the Google Colob CLOUD resources.
+To predict our complex, we are going to use the _AlphaFold2_mmseq2_ Jupyter notebook which can be found with other interesting notebooks in Sergey Ovchinnikov's [ColabFold GitHub repository](https://github.com/sokrypton/ColabFold){:target="_blank"}, making use of the Google Colab CLOUD resources.

-Start the AlphaFold2 notebook on Colab by clicking [here](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb){:target="_blank"}
+Start the AlphaFold2 notebook on Colab by clicking [here](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb){:target="_blank"}.

-_Note_ that the bottom part of the notebook contains instructions on how to use it.
+**Note**: The bottom part of the notebook contains instructions on how to use it.

 <br>
 ### Setting up the antibody-antigen complex prediction with AlphaFold2

-To setup the prediction we need to provide the sequence of the heavy and light chain of the antibody and the sequence of the antigen.
+To setup the prediction we need to provide the sequence of the heavy and light chains of the antibody and the sequence of the antigen.
 These are respectively

 * Antibody heavy chain: